sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 - Delete a certain todo entity: `DELETE /todos/:todoId`
 - Delete all todo entities: `DELETE /todos`

+> Path Parameter
-[NOTE Path Parameter | In the URL, We could define path parameters using placeholder `:` followed by the parameter name.
+> In the URL, We could define path parameters using placeholder `:` followed by the parameter name.
 When handling a matching request, Vert.x will automatically fetch the corresponding parameter.
-For example, `/todos/19` maps `todoId` to `19`.]
+For example, `/todos/19` maps `todoId` to `19`.

 First we create a `Constants` class in the root package(`io.vertx.blueprint.todolist`) and store the path of routes: